AntonBeliakovUCSD/DSC180A-Methodology-5/index.md

 I would like to set up a more connected code space as we are all currently programming in different places.

 **What other techniques would you be interested in using in your project?**
-I would be interested in maybe incorporating an aspect of Machine learning into our project although I'm not sure how yet.
+I would be interested in maybe incorporating an aspect of Machine learning into our project, although I'm not quite sure how yet.